laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/component-authoring.md

 Engineering a component requires thinking in layers.

 - At the bottom most layer you have the step within the Tekton task, which is a shell script.
-It's recommende to write the script in such a way that it can be executed and tested in isolation without the extra overhead of Tekton.
+It's recommended to write the script in such a way that it can be executed and tested in isolation without the extra overhead of Tekton.
 - Once the script is running then the Tekton wrapper can be place around it and it can be tested with a pipeline run.
 - Once the pipeline run completes successfully it can be wrapped in a component.

-The instructions belew detail the steps needed to build up these layers to create a stateful set based upon the pod spec output of the conventions server.
+The instructions below detail the steps needed to build up these layers to create a simple stateful set based upon the pod spec output of the conventions server.

 **Warning** this tutorial uses ytt overlays, so you may want to check out some tutorials on that before continuing.